-There is no unearned premium and therefore the expected profit included in the unearned premiums, net of reinsurance, as calculated for 2018 is 0 EUR.
+The expected profit included in the unearned premiums, net of reinsurance, as calculated for 2020 is EUR 11.

 4.6.RISK SENSITIVITY: METHODS USED, ASSUMPTIONS MADE AND THE RESULTS OF STRESS TESTING FOR MATERIAL RISKS AND EVENTS

 Through the ORSA process, the Company performs stress testing and sensitivity analysis on current and projected capital.